Digital Creativity BA (Hons)* (with Foundation Year)

 About the course

-You will learn how to use a variety of technologies and realise assessed projects; these may include motion capture, haptic feedback, interaction design, data sonification & visualisation, animation & sound design, and coding/scripting in relevant languages strictly for creative output.
+You will learn to use various technologies and complete assessed projects.
+These projects may include motion capture, haptic feedback, interaction design, data sonification and visualisation, animation, sound design, and coding for creative purposes.

-The practical seminars will act as laboratories to experiment with these technologies and enhance your skillsets, working towards a signature practice that primes them for the digital creative sector.
-The lectures provide a theoretical basis for you to critically position your work, further developed through student-led discussions in tutorials.
-The lecture content also informs the seminars, ensuring you are able to perceive the practical application of these ideas.
-In your first year of study, you will be introduced to the key practitioners and practices who demonstrate the ways digital technologies enrich the creative potential of traditional art forms.
+Practical seminars will serve as labs where you can experiment with these technologies and build your skills.
+You will work towards a unique practice suitable for the digital creative sector.
+Lectures will give you a theoretical base.
+This will help you critically position your work.
+Student-led discussions in tutorials will support this learning.
+The lecture content will also enhance your understanding of practical applications.
+In your first year, you will meet key practitioners and explore how digital technologies expand the creative potential of traditional art forms.

 Course structure